Hacktastic-Labs/acharya/README.md

 - 🔒 **Secure User Authentication:** Your learning journey is personal.
 Acharya uses robust authentication powered by Clerk to keep your account and data secure.
 - 🔗 **Aptos Integration:** Connect your Aptos wallet (including **keyless accounts**) to Acharya, enabling innovative features and the ability to perform **on-chain transactions** within the platform.
 - 🛍️ **Resource Marketplace:** A dedicated section for Browse, sharing, and discovering valuable learning resources contributed by the community.

 ## 🛠️ Tech Stack: The Power Under the Hood

-Acharya is built on a modern, scalable, and efficient technology stack:

-## 🛠️ Tech Stack: The Power Under the Hood